 Today, Alamitos Avenue and the Los Coyotes Diagonal in Long Beach mark part of the zigzagging line that divided Rancho Los Cerritos in the west and north from Rancho Los Alamitos in the east and south.

 Rafaela Cota, a Nieto descendant and inheritor of one-twelfth of Rancho Los Cerritos, married Don Juan (Jonathan) Temple in 1830.
-Temple was a Yankee merchant, a naturalized Mexican citizen, and a successful entrepreneur who was able to purchase the remaining eleven-twelfths of Rancho Los Cerritos in 1843 from the other Nieto heirs at a cost of $3,025 in silver and an equal amount in general merchandise.
+Temple was a Yankee merchant, a naturalized Mexican citizen, and a successful entrepreneur who was able to purchase Rancho Los Cerritos in 1834 from the other Nieto heirs at a cost of $3,025 in silver and an equal amount in general merchandise.

 Temple, through his overseers and vaqueros (cowboys), grazed 15,000 cattle, 7,000 sheep, and 3,000 horses at Rancho Los Cerritos.
 Like other Yankees in Mexican California, Temple was more than a rancher.
 He was an accomplished go-between in two worlds – the pastoral world of the rancheros and the commercial world of Boston and Manchester, England.
 That skill was an advantage for Californian Yankees when the United States declared war on Mexico in 1846.

 When the war ended in 1848, Temple and Able Stearns, another Yankee and owner of the adjacent Rancho Los Alamitos since 1842, made themselves indispensable as money lenders, merchants, city officials, and interpreters of American customs to the formerly Mexican rancheros.

 Between 1849 and 1860, the two men became even wealthier as merchants and as suppliers of the beef, flour, and brandy (made from local grapes) that the miners of the Gold Rush craved.